Preferred Funds: The DFA Advantage

 DFA offers over 60 passively managed index-like portfolios with precise asset class characteristics.
-Their investment process is straightforward, well defined, and consistent across all funds, resulting in reliable exposure to specific asset classes.
+The investment process is straightforward, well defined, and consistent across all funds, resulting in reliable exposure to specific asset classes.

 In their quest to understand and capitalize on risk dimensions in the market, DFA forged a practical new model centered on asset class investing.
-To understand this, consider how their philosophy differs from traditional approaches.
+To understand this, consider how their philosophy differs from traditional indexing approaches.

 Asset class investing as practiced by DFA takes a different approach to pure indexing, offering more flexibility in portfolio composition, broader diversification and greater exposure to key risk factors that generate returns.
 Asset class investing also gives traders the freedom to lower transaction costs, leading to more precise asset class exposure and higher expected returns.

-Dimensional Manages Costs
+How Dimensional Manages Costs

-DFA portfolios are also managed to reduce the momentum-effect, the tendency of securities that have outperformed our underperformed the market over a three to twelve month period to continue to do so.
-In addition, DFA avoids the adverse price impact that occurs when a manager trades index securities around periodic reconstitution dates.
-These trading costs are largely controllable, and avoiding them makes a real difference in ultimate returns.
+Many of DFA’s portfolio design filters are applied to eliminate hard-to-trade securities and to maintain a large list of substitutes for cost-effective trading.
+Portfolios are also managed to reduce the momentum-effect, the tendency of securities that have outperformed or underperformed the market over the previous three to twelve months to continue to do so.
+And, as noted above, DFA avoids the adverse price impact that occurs when a manager trades index securities around periodic reconstitution dates.
+These trading costs are largely controllable, and avoiding them makes a difference in ultimate returns.